clbarnes/jeiss-convert/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CHUNKS, --chunks CHUNKS
-                        Chunking scheme (default none) as comma-separated
-                        integers in XY, or 'auto' for automatic.
+                        Chunking scheme (default none) as a single integer for a square chunk, comma-separated integers in XY, or 'auto' for automatic.
   -z COMPRESSION, --compression COMPRESSION
                         Compression to use (default none); should be 'lzf' or 'gzip'.
 Gzip can be suffixed with the level 0-9.